 As a sports fan that is NBA #1, NFL a distant #2, and no real #3, I say, yes please!
 In this world, my two sports would carry me, like the Cloak of Levitation, through the cycle of the year.
 Wake up on Jan.
 1, watch basketball, when the Finals end in August I switch over to Hard Knocks, before I know it I’m deep into a Cam-Newton-Pats-Christmas-Eve game, and then the whole carousel resets.

-Okay let’s put my Cape Cod beach house fantasy aside (I didn’t specifically mention the Cape in the opening, but that’s basically what I was thinking about.
-That said, my friend’s family lakehouse in Fairlee, VT is right there.), but let’s also put COVID aside—I know, feels impossible, but just for a moment!—and let’s just say it’s a typical, normal summer.
+kay let’s put my Cape Cod beach house fantasy aside (I didn’t specifically mention the Cape in the opening, but that’s basically what I was thinking about.
+That said, my friend’s family lake house in Fairlee, VT is right there.), but let’s also put COVID aside—I know, feels impossible, but just for a moment!—and let’s just say it’s a typical, normal summer.

-Wednesday night, posting up at the patio bar of a Mexican restaurant with the boys, drinking margs, and watching the Celts.
+- Wednesday night, posting up at the patio of a Mexican restaurant with the boys, drinking margs, and watching the Celts.

 I mean come on, think about the possibilities!
 I know right now we’re fixated on COVID—as we should be!—and the craziness of this whole situation.
-But if the world and Summer hoops survive this horror, we could be at the dawn of a beautiful new era.
+But if the world and summer hoop survive this horror, we could be at the dawn of a beautiful new era.